 The master user has total administration rights and can make changes to any user account.
 As the master user, whenever you add a new user, run your eye down the list of active users and do a check.
 Is there anybody that shouldn’t be on the list?
 Or is there someone that has permissions that they don’t need?
 Do a quick clean-up on the spot.

 When a team member leaves a practice, there should be a protocol in place to remove their access to any systems, including Power Diary.
 You should also review their activity, such as data exports.

+Your team members should only have just enough access.
 There is a list of permissions that you can use to grant or restrict access on a user level.
 This includes access to: